-- Any protests shall be presented to the Meet Director in writing within 30 minutes after the results of the event in question are posted.
-The protest will be acted upon by the State Summer Club Swim Meet Committee which shall consist of the Meet Director, the Meet Referee (ex officio), and 2 representatives from neutral teams selected by the Meet Director.
-A valid protest may only be submitted by a member of the coaching staff. - Any eligibility challenges must be signed and submitted to the Board in writing.
+- 1) Any protests shall be presented to the Meet Director in writing within 30 minutes after the results of the event in question are posted.
+The protest will be acted upon by the State Summer Club Swim Meet Committee which is selected by the Meet Director and the Meet Referee.
+A valid protest may only be submitted by a member of the coaching staff. - 2) Any eligibility challenges must be signed and submitted to the Board in writing.
 Appropriate documentation may be required.
-Verbal and/or anonymous challenges are not acceptable.
+Verbal and/ or anonymous challenges are not acceptable.